ipfs/kubo/docs/config.md

 ### `Gateway.Writable`

-**REMOVED**: this option has been removed.
-We are working on a modern replacement.
-IPIP can be tracked in [ipfs/specs#375](https://github.com/ipfs/specs/issues/375).
+**REMOVED**: this option no longer available as of [Kubo 0.20](https://github.com/ipfs/kubo/blob/master/docs/changelogs/v0.20.md).

+We are working on developing a modern replacement.
+To support our efforts, please leave a comment describing your use case in [ipfs/specs#375](https://github.com/ipfs/specs/issues/375).

 ### `Gateway.PathPrefixes`